Imburse-Payments/imburse-payments.github.io/pages/guides/getting-started-overview.md

 ##### Payment Payouts
 Calls that allow you to create and view Orders, and Order Instructions for paying out money.

+### Additional Functions

 ##### Reference Data
-Calls that allow you get miscellanous data such as lists of countries, currencies, etc.
+Calls that allow you get miscellanous data such as lists of countries, currencies, providers, etc.